njublockchain/web3research-py/README.md

 # Web3Research Python Toolkit

-`web3research-py` is the official python software development kit for all dashboards on [Web3Research Platform](http://web3resear.ch)
+`web3research-py` is the official python software development kit for leveraging datasets on [Web3Research Platform](http://web3resear.ch)

 **WARNING**: This package is not built for Web3Research dashboards, which means that you might not be able to run on the Python Cards.